color00/arch-niri-public/README.md

 fisher install IlanCosman/tide@v6
 tide configure
 ```

-List of all installed Arch packages and flatpaks can be found in the project [here](.config/current).  i

 Before theme switching, please install the Tokyonight GTK theme and set "Tokyonight-Dark" or "Tokyonight-Light" GTK via:
 ```